Wednesday, November 23, 2011

 The danger of loving the probable

 When you flip a coin ten times, your odds of getting ten heads or ten tails in a row are about 1 in 500.
 Your likelihood of getting six or seven in a row is, of course, much higher: about 1 in 10 and 1 in 25, respectively.
-So if you were to do a hundred such trials, chances are pretty good that you would get quite a number of sixes and sevens, an eight or nine here and there, and a full ten if you're slightly lucky.
+So if you were to do a hundred such trials, chances are pretty good that you'd get quite a number of sixes and sevens, an eight or nine here and there, and a full ten if you're lucky.

-Update, November 25, 2011: It's official, I'm coining a new term, which I shall call "Bennett's paradox":
+Update, November 25, 2011: It's official, I'm coining a new term, which I'll call "Bennett's paradox":

 Tuesday, November 15, 2011